-We love discovering hidden secrets wherever we live.
-San Diego has been full of them, including a secret sea cave and dangerous surf trail named after a trail in Vietnam.
+We love discovering hidden secrets wherever we live, and San Diego has been full of them, including a secret sea cave and dangerous surf trail named after the famous trail in Vietnam.
 While hiking the Ho Chi Minh Trail, we discovered yet another San Diego secret: the Mushroom House.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

-The Abandoned Mushroom House & Blacks Beach San Diego
+The Abandoned Mushroom House on Blacks Beach San Diego

-Hidden away at the bottom of the cliffs at Blacks Beach is a unique building shaped like a mushroom.
-Built in 1968, it was originally called the Pavilion and could be accessed from the cliffs above via a nearly vertical tramway running almost 300 feet down the cliff.
-It was used as a guest house and was designed by architect Dal Nagle to withstand naturally occurring rock slides, earthquakes, and waves.
-It offers an 180-degree view from Torrey Pines State Park to La Jolla.
+A unique mushroom-shaped building hides at bottom of the cliffs at Blacks Beach.
+The architect Dal Nagle designed it and built it in 1968 to withstand naturally occurring rock slides, earthquakes, and waves.
+The original name was the Pavillion, and you could access it from the cliffs via a nearly vertical tramway running almost 300 feet down the cliff.
+It was also used as a guest house, and it offers a 180-degree view from Torrey Pines State Park to La Jolla.

-It was last said that the house was owned by UCSD to be used as a place where professors and administrators could take a sabbatical, but it looks mostly empty now.
-It is private property so you can’t enter the house, but we enjoyed taking photos and relaxing on the beach.
+It looks mostly empty now but rumors say it was last owned by UCSD as a place for professors and administrators to take a sabbatical.
+You can’t enter the house since it’s private property, but we enjoyed taking photos and relaxing on the beach.

 If you’ve explored the beaches in San Diego, you’ll know that Blacks Beach is also known as the nude beach in San Diego.
-If you want to hang with the nudes, they’re usually at the north end of the beach.
+If you want to go nude, you can find the nude side at the north end of the beach.
 Don’t forget to grab directions to the Mushroom House here and check out our ultimate bucket list of 101 things to do in San Diego!

-Have you checked out any abandoned or hidden spots near you?
-Which ones?
+Have you checked out the abandoned mushroom house or what about any other abandoned spots near you?